Influence of dissolved gas concentration on the lifetime of surface bubbles in volatile liquids: Results and discussions

 Now we further analyze the dependence of bubble lifetime on dissolved gas concentration.
 The microbubbles must be large enough to trigger the rupture of the film.
 It is then reasonable to assume that the film will definitely rupture if the (average) microbubble diameter is larger than the film thickness by a certain factor, or in other words, $\overline{d}/h_r \approx k$ where $k>1$ is the factor.
-Actually, this can be confirmed by comparing the microbubble diameter shown in Fig. \ref{fig:microbubble_stats} with the film thickness at rupture shown in Fig. \ref{fig:initial_thickness}($b$).
-For example, the average bubble diameter at $c_\mathrm{o}\approx \SI{12}{mg/L}$ is $d\approx\SI{0.9}{\micro\meter}$, larger that the film thickness at rupture $h_r\approx\SI{0.7}{\micro\meter}$.
+Actually, this can be confirmed by comparing the microbubble diameter shown in Fig. \ref{fig:microbubble_stats} with the film thickness at spontaneous rupture shown in Fig. \ref{fig:initial_thickness}($b$).
+For example, the average bubble diameter at $\zeta\approx0.45$ (or equivalently $c_\mathrm{o}\approx \SI{12}{mg/L}$) is $d\approx\SI{0.9}{\micro\meter}$, larger than the film thickness at rupture $h_r\approx\SI{0.7}{\micro\meter}$.
 Coming back to the analysis, $\overline{d}/h_r \approx k$ also means that $\overline{d}\sim h_r$.
-Because $\overline{d}\sim c_\mathrm{o}$, we have $h_r \sim c_\mathrm{o}$ (see Fig. \ref{fig:initial_thickness}($b$)).
+Because $\overline{d}\sim c$, we have $h_r \sim c$ (see Fig. \ref{fig:initial_thickness}($b$)).
 For volatile liquids, it has been found that the film thickness of a surface bubble follows $h\sim t^{-2/3}$ \citep{lhuissier2012bursting, poulain2018ageing}.
 So at the instant when the film ruptures, it follows $h_r\sim t_l^{-2/3}$.
-Substituting the dependence of film thickness at rupture $h_r$ on the dissolved gas concentration, we obtain $t_l\sim c_\mathrm{o}^{-3/2}$.
-The bubble lifetime data shown in Fig. \ref{fig:lifetime} is replotted in Fig. \ref{fig:lifetimeLogscale} as the red dots in log-log scale (data set 1).
+Substituting the dependence of film thickness at rupture $h_r$ on the dissolved gas concentration, we obtain $t_l\sim c^{-3/2}$.
+Since $c_\mathrm{sat}$ does not change (because the temperature and atmospheric pressure do not change during the experiments), we have $t_l\sim (\zeta+1)^{-3/2}$.The bubble lifetime data shown in Fig. \ref{fig:lifetime} is replotted in Fig. \ref{fig:lifetimeLogscale}($a$) as the red dots in log-log scale (data set 1).
 Another set of experiments were performed nine months later, as shown by the black squares (data set 2).
-It is found that this scaling law $t_l\sim c_\mathrm{o}^{-3/2}$ fits the two sets of experimental results well.
+It is found that this scaling law $t_l\sim (\zeta+1)^{-3/2}$ fits the two sets of experimental results well.